NovemBit/distributor-clone-fix-addon/README.md

 meta_value => id of new connection created for clone
 ```
 - Plugin uses wp cron for work, so all you need to do is set meta as mentioned in previous step
+- Please note that this add-on was tested for single-site installation with external connections.